kdave/btrfs-progs/Documentation/btrfs-device.rst

 **btrfs device** returns a zero exit status if it succeeds.
 Non zero is returned in case of failure.

-If the *-s* option is used, *btrfs device stats* will add 64 to the exit status if any of the error counters is non-zero.
+If the *-c* option is used, *btrfs device stats* will add 64 to the exit status if any of the error counters is non-zero.

 AVAILABILITY